docksal/docksal/docs/content/tools/xdebug.md

 {{% notice warning %}}
-The script you are trying to debug must reside within the project root directory (`/var/www/`on the server) or PHPStorm won't be able to access the scripts's source code and debug it.
+The script you are trying to debug must reside within the project root directory (`/var/www/`on the server) or PHPStorm won't be able to access the script's source code and debug it.
 {{% /notice %}}

 ### CLI Scripts: Drush {#phpstorm-drush}